0atman/noboilerplate/scripts/20-rust-userland.md

 ![[mprocs-bacon.png]]
 notes:

-mprocs is similar to zellij, tmux, or screen, but it's optimised for long-running single processes, like dev servers, databases, or streaming service logs.
+mprocs is similar to zellij, tmux, or screen, but it's optimised for long-running non-interactive single processes, like dev servers, databases, or streaming service logs.

 With a config or just by listing the commands on the command line, mprocs runs each of them in its own vertical tab, with a simple colour-coded UP or DOWN showing if the command is still running or not.